 30. The Naked Bike Ride (June)

-There are many cities around the world which hold a naked bike ride and Brighton’s one of them.
+There are many cities around the world that hold a naked bike ride and Brighton’s one of them.
 It is the only time of the year when you can take all of your clothes off and ride a bicycle through Brighton without, at the very least, getting a stern ticking off from a policeman.

 You don’t have to strip naked to enjoy the Naked Bike Ride through and fully clothed participants are welcome.
 There’s an after-party each year, which is also free to attend, though it has recently moved from the Volks Club to the naturist section of Brighton beach.